 H.P.
 Lovecraft was a complicated writer.
 His oeuvre has become the stuff of legend and his creations of the Necronomicon and the Cthulhu mythos 100 years ago have inspired writers and filmmakers from Guillermo del Toro to Sam Raimi.
-But of all of the things in the genre Lovecraft can be credited with popularizing, if not inventing outright, cosmic horror is perhaps his most important, and the most ineffable.
+But of all of the things in the genre to which we can credit Lovecraft, cosmic horror is perhaps his most important, and the most ineffable.
 Cosmic horror is a realization that there are ancient, wholly “inhuman” creatures that exist in our own universe that do not care about us at all.
-Along with this is the fear of losing your humanity, succumbing to the whims–and sometimes even being engulfed by–these interstellar eldritch behemoths.
+Along with this is the fear of losing your humanity, succumbing to the whims–and sometimes even physical embodiment–these interstellar eldritch behemoths.

 Lovecraft would often not describe his sinister entities, choosing instead to say simply “the indescribable horror” or the like, and allow the reader to come up with their own visuals.
 The inability of humans to comprehend the physical form of these creatures is integral to Lovecraft’s cosmic fear.
 Carpenter continues this, not by hiding the monster from us, but by showing it to us in full light, because even though we’re looking at it, it’s still mostly indescribable.
 No image of the Thing in any of the scenes behaves the way something of this world would, and we share the characters’ astonishment, both by recoiling and staring.